The thorny logistics of mass deportation

 Trump has also toyed with the idea of ending temporary protected status for certain groups of immigrants such as Haitians.
 DHS can designate immigrants of a specific nationality for the temporary protection due to urgent humanitarian conditions in their home country.

 “There’s a lot of questions about mixed-status families,” said Salguero, the Orlando-based pastor and president of the National Latino Evangelical Coalition.
-Immigrants from 19 countries attend his church, some of whom have temporary protected status.
-Others don’t have a legal status at all.
+Individuals of 19 different nationalities attend his church.
+Some of the attendees are U.S. citizens, while others are immigrants who have temporary protected status.
+Still others don’t have a legal status at all.

 At the virtual training on Monday, Salguero told WORLD the group of pastors and denominational leaders considered how their congregations would continue serving immigrant communities regardless of how mass deportations pan out.
 They discussed how churches would care for children who are American citizens if their parents were removed.